WARH

-WARH (106.5 MHz "106-5 The Arch") is a commercial FM radio station licensed to Granite City, Illinois and serving Greater St. Louis including sections of Illinois and Missouri.
-WARH is owned by Hubbard Broadcasting and airs an Adult Hits radio format.
-The studios and offices are in Creve Coeur, Missouri (although a St. Louis address is used).
-The transmitter is located near Resurrection Cemetery off Mackenzie Road in St. Louis.
+WARH (106.5 MHz "106-5 The Arch") is a commercial FM radio station licensed to Granite City, Illinois and serving Greater St. Louis, including sections of Illinois and Missouri.
+WARH is owned by Hubbard Broadcasting and airs an adult hits radio format.
+The station's studios and offices are in Creve Coeur, Missouri (although a St. Louis address is used).
+Its transmitter is located near Resurrection Cemetery off Mackenzie Road in St. Louis.

 "106-5 The Arch" using the primary slogan "You never know what we're going to play next."
-The station's name pays tribute to the iconic Gateway Arch monument in Downtown St. Louis on the western bank of the Mississippi River.
+The station's name pays tribute to the iconic Gateway Arch monument in Downtown St. Louis.
 The format is musically similar to the syndicated Jack FM stations in the U.S. and Canada.
-However, "The Arch" uses a live and local DJ staff around the clock, whereas "Jack" stations are for the most part automated with no live voices.
-106.5 The Arch uses voice actor Howard Cogan for voice imaging.
-Cogan was the former voice of the network syndicated version of Jack FM.
+However, "The Arch" uses a live and local DJ staff around the clock, whereas "Jack" stations are, for the most part, automated with no live voices.
+WARH uses voice actor Howard Cogan for voice imaging; Cogan was the former voice of the network syndicated version of Jack FM.

 WARH broadcasts in the HD Radio format; WARH-HD2 carries co-owned KTMY from Minneapolis, known as "My Talk Radio."
 (Before March 2017, it featured less familiar rock songs from the 1960s to the present, branded as "106-5 The Deep.")
-WARH-HD3 carries an all-80s hits format branded as “My 80s Mix”; this launched on WARH-HD3 in May 2021, after being moved from KSHE's HD3 sub-channel.
+WARH-HD3 carries an all-80s hits format branded as "My 80s Mix"; this launched on WARH-HD3 in May 2021, after being moved from KSHE's HD3 sub-channel.

 History

-Country (1965-1977)
+Country (1965–1977)

 On November 24, 1965, WGNU-FM first signed on as the FM counterpart of WGNU (920 AM), under the ownership of Chuck Norman.
-Both stations simulcast a country music format for Granite City and its surrounding communities.
+Both stations simulcasted a country music format for Granite City and its surrounding communities.